Longest professional baseball game: The game

 By 4 a.m. the players were "delirious" from exhaustion; Rochester's Dave Huppert had caught the first 31 innings before being replaced, and Jim Umbarger pitched 10 scoreless innings from the 23rd inning, striking out nine and giving up four hits.
 The president of the league, Harold Cooper, was finally reached on the phone by Pawtucket general manager Mike Tamburro sometime after 3:00 a.m.; the horrified Cooper ordered that play stop at the end of the current inning.
 Finally at 4:07 a.m., at the end of the 32nd inning and more than eight hours after it began, the game was stopped.
 There were 19 fans left in the seats—not including David Cregg, who had fallen asleep—all of whom received season or lifetime passes to McCoy Stadium.
 As the players went home to rest before returning at 11 a.m. for an afternoon game that Sunday, they saw people going to Easter sunrise service.
 When Boggs' father complimented him for getting four hits in the game, the player admitted that he actually had 12 at bats.

 Both teams signed a baseball on Sunday for display at the Baseball Hall of Fame.
 Cooper had suggested that the game resume that day, but Rochester manager Doc Edwards requested a delay because of the risk of injury.
 Instead, it resumed on the evening of Tuesday, June 23, the next time the Red Wings were in town.
 A sellout crowd of 5,746 and 140 reporters from around the world were present, partly because the major leagues were on strike at the time; the players voted against an offer to resume the game at Fenway Park to avoid crossing the picket line.
 On that evening, it took just one inning and 18 minutes to finish the game, with Koza driving in the winning run in the bottom of the 33rd.
 The losing pitcher was Steve Grilli, who had joined Rochester in the interim since the game's suspension.

 The Pawtucket Red Sox celebrated the 25th anniversary of the game on June 23, 2006.

 Many members of both teams attended a luncheon and round table discussion in Providence, Rhode Island, and a ceremony was held before the game against the Columbus Clippers that night.
 Dennis Cregg says that he thinks that his nephew, David Cregg, has never attended another baseball game.

+In 2025, as work was being done to demolish McCoy Stadium, a time capsule was found containing memorabilia from the game, including the game’s scorecard and baseballs signed by players from both teams.
+The time capsule was opened on June 23, the 44th anniversary of the game’s completion.